 The time series of the wind speed weekly bias (defined as the altimeter - model) and standard deviation of the difference (SDD) of SRAL compared to the ECMWF model AN are shown in the upper and lower panels, respectively, of Figure 7.
 Before the end of November 2016, the global wind speed bias was stable at about 1 m/s.
-The impact of IPF change (change of sigma_0 as part of PB 2.9) in late November is very evident in Figure 7.
-The bias in all areas collapsed to very small values (well within ± 0.4 m/s).
-It is clear that the wind speed bias in each hemisphere follows a seasonal pattern.
-The NH bias has its minimum during July and its maximum during January.
-The SH bias pattern is the opposite.
+The impact of IPF change (change of sigma\0 as part of PB 2.9) in late November is very evident in Figure 7.
+The bias in all areas collapsed to very small values (well within $\pm 0.4$ m/s).
+There are signs of bias seasonality in each hemisphere as their bias curves (with respect to the model) changed sign towards the end of April 2017 (became negative in the NH and positive in the SH).

 Until the middle of December 2016 (start of implementation of PB 2.9), the wind speed SDD values were rather high compared to those of other altimeters (Sentinel-3 SDD of 1.2-1.3 m/s versus 1.0-1.2 m/s for the other altimeters).
 The values decreased with the implementation of PB 2.9 and the increase of backscatter value and apparently they are now in line with other altimeters.
-The SDD seems to follow a seasonal cycle in the NH and the SH similar to those of the bias.
+The SDD seems to follow a seasonal cycle in the NH and the SH as well.